Written by Michelle Curry

 In my applications, I emphasised my volunteer roles, such as serving on the Bathurst SRC, student senate, student representative on the board of education, and being part of the mentoring program for new students.

-In 2023, I was deeply honoured to receive the Jan White Scholarship, and meeting Jan herself was a personal highlight.
+In 2023, I was deeply honoured to receive the White Family Scholarship, and meeting Jan herself was a personal highlight.
 We have remained in contact since.
 Then, in 2024, I was thrilled to be awarded the Lionel Allen Memorial Scholarship.
 The moment I received the email about this second scholarship, I burst into tears.
 Just the night before, I had been grappling with the thought of pausing my studies and could not get to sleep, so this news felt like a beacon of hope—not just for me, but for my entire family.

 Receiving these two scholarships has allowed me to focus on completing my degree without the heavy weight of financial stress.
 I was also invited to the Bathurst Scholarship ceremony, where I presented SRC scholarships, received my own award, gave the scholars vote of thanks, and enjoyed a dinner with generous donors and Charles Sturt University staff.